-Training neural nets.
+Regularizing training of neural nets.
 Similar ideas to equilibration and regularization is applied when training neural nets.
-In particular deep neural nets have many neurons and therefore many model parameters to train.
-The term "training" means that model parameters are found to minimize a training error just like least-square error described in this chapter.
-However, the parameters are typically found through a gradient descent optimization, because the models are non-linear.
+In particular deep neural nets possess many model parameters, which are to be trained through gradient descent optimization, see section 3.3.3.

-But again, such neural nets are prone to overfitting leading to exactly the behavior as illustrated in fig. 3.4.
-This oscillating behavior hurts the generalization capability of the neural net, i.e., similar input leads to strongly different output.
+This gives those nets a high learning capacity but they are also prone to overfitting leading to exactly the behavior as illustrated in fig. 3.4.
+This oscillating behavior hurts the generalization capability of the neural net, because similar input leads to strongly different output.